Bussun/Bussun.github.io/README.md

 [Link to the GitHub Pages website](https://bussun.github.io)

 I'm keeping this a bit beacause some of my software depends on it for updates.
-Once most *users* ~~if I have any, actually~~ get an update that relies on my new website (I'm talink about the Luma editor btw), I'll just delete this repository.
+Once most *users* ~~if I have any, actually~~ get an update that relies on my new website (I'm talking about the Luma editor btw), I'll just delete this repository.